Peta Bala'c

-He now works for Kitchens by Anthony in Hoole, Chester.

 Playing career

 Plymouth Argyle

 Born in Exeter, England, Bala'c played at the Exeter City and Plymouth Argyle youth academies.
 He graduated to the reserve team after his performances in the 1969 FA Youth Cup especially in a first round win over Torquay United.
 He made his professional debut on 8 January 1972 in a 4–0 win over York City starting the match for an ill Jim Furnell.
 He became a regular for over a year before Furnell returned.
 He played his last match on 4 November 1972 in a 7–1 loss to Oldham Athletic.
 Bala'c is described as a keeper who was quite acrobatic but was held back by his height.
 Bala'c played in the second half in a friendly match against Santos FC on 14 March 1973 where he only conceded a penalty from Pelé which was a consolation goal for Santos.
 Even before it was taken, the Santos players started walking to the centre line awaiting kick off, because they knew he wouldn't miss.
 Santos lost 3–1.
 The Santos squad had the likes of Edu, Carlos Alberto and Clodoaldo who all won the 1970 FIFA World Cup with Brazil.
 He got a call-up to the England youth team.
 He left after a falling out with new manager Tony Waiters.
 In June 2012, he was nominated as one of Argyle's Greatest Goalkeepers along Pat Dunne, Jim Furnell, Milija Aleksic, Geoff Crudgington and Rhys Wilmot.